psilons/pypigeonhole-proj-tmplt/sample-proj-app/README.md

 This is a sample for pypigeonhole-build to build a reusable lib.

-## Python Environment Setup
+## Python Project Setup

 Install miniconda, if needed, from https://docs.conda.io/en/latest/miniconda.html

-We need to install this package in order to use its scripts.
+Install this package to the base env in order to use its scripts to create other environments

 ```conda install -c psilons pypigeonhole-build```